CARE-SM/CARE-SM-docs/docs/introduction.md

 CARE-SM is built upon the [Semanticscience Integrated Ontology (SIO)](https://doi.org/10.1186/2041-1480-5-14) as its core structural schema.
 SIO is used to define every concept within the data model, utilizing upper-class classes and properties.
 This knowledge graph serves as a "scaffold" that holds every data element within its structure.
 By a combination of these instances defined by SIO, it becomes possible to represent every clinical entry comprehensively.

 Moreover, each instance within CARE-SM is associated with a domain-specific ontological class from the [OBO Foundry](http://obofoundry.org/).
 For instance, the representation of patient birthdate is described at an upper-class level using the ontological term [SIO:attribute](http://semanticscience.org/resource/SIO_000614) and, at a domain-specific level, as [ncit:Birthdate](http://purl.obolibrary.org/obo/NCIT_C68615).
 This dual ontological characterization enhances data interoperability and precise semantic descriptions.

-## Motivation and Goals

-CARE-SM provides a common structure to map healthcare-related concepts to machine-readable knowledge graphs.

-- Enable semantic interoperability

 ## Genesis of CARE-SM